-- If a person described in above is not available to serve as a member of the governing body, the governing body shall use a consultant, or another individual with relevant expertise, with the qualifications described, who shall work directly with the governing body.
+- If a person described above is not available to serve as a member of the governing body, the governing body shall use a consultant or another individual with relevant expertise and the qualifications as described, who shall work directly with the governing body.

 - Exception – If an individual holds a position as a result of public election or political appointment, and such position carries with it a concurrent appointment to serve as a member of the governing body, and such individual has any conflict of interest (Act 642 c 1 C).